nekernel-org/nekernel/DDK/ReadMe.md

 A kit used to write kernel HALs, using the NDK compiler suite.

-## How to use
+## How to use it

-Simply link against these files.
+Simply link against libDDK.

 ###### Copyright 2024 ZKA Technologies, all rights reserved.